Worker Crates: Common Patterns and Practices

 )

-Python - Uses positional/keyword arguments and a single result type:
+Python - Uses keyword arguments and a single result type:

 # Via base handler shortcuts